xiao-mantou/GamingTweaks/README.md

 ### RAM (Game stutter)

 * On Threadripper systems you can enable Dynamic Local Mode, which acts like something which priotize the RAM (needs a restart).
 In the future [AMD is going to do this with a software automatically in the background](https://community.amd.com/community/gaming/blog/2018/10/05/previewing-dynamic-local-mode-for-the-amd-ryzen-threadripper-wx-series-processors).
+Dynamic Local Mode (DLM) can be controlled via a Windows Service (on/off) and the needed update in order to get this automatically controlled will be introduced October 29.
+2018 with an chipset driver update (and is for now an [Windows exclusive function](https://en.m.wikipedia.org/wiki/SCHED_DEADLINE) because Linux already handles it better ).

-* **The following workaround is specifically for Windows 1703 - 1803**
+##### **The following workaround is specifically for Windows 1703 - 1803**:

-Some games might random stutter because Windows tries to free some resources (more or less good) which might causes game stutters.
+Some games might have random stutter because Windows tries to free some resources (more or less good) which might causes game stutters.
 A more detailed explanation can be found to the issue over [here](https://forums.guru3d.com/threads/fix-game-stutter-on-win-10-1703-1803.420251/page-12#post-5590635).
 Possible workarounds in form from batch files or small utilities can be found [here](https://forums.guru3d.com/threads/fix-game-stutter-on-win-10-1703-1803.420251/).

 ### Network

 The network section is a bit larger since most things are tweakable here directly, however some of those tweaks are not anymore acceptable for moderns OS and are listed under 'myths'.

 ### Windows 7 vs. Windows 10